-Applicants/Lead Applicants should demonstrate that they have sufficient market experience working in one or more SSA off-grid markets.
+Applicants/Lead Applicants should demonstrate that they have sufficient market experience of working in one or more SSA off-grid markets.
 The market experience requirements vary depending on the type of funding applied for.

-Launch to Scale (LS) Funding Windows (available in all three BGFA1 countries)
+Launch to Scale (LS) Funding Windows

-Applicants/Lead Applicants applying for funding under an LS Funding Window (regardless of their country of origin or registration) should demonstrate the following minimum market experience at the time of their submission of the Pre-Qualification application, either in the Project Country or in another (specified) SSA country:
+Applicants/Lead Applicants applying for funding under an LS Funding Window (regardless of their country of origin or registration) should demonstrate, by providing exact figures, the following minimum market experience at the time of their submission of the Pre-Qualification application, either in Uganda or in another (specified) SSA country:

-In the Project Country:
+In Uganda:

-- That they have at least 12 months of operational experience, and - That they have successfully completed a project, meeting or exceeding the following metrics, as relevant to the specific technology type applied for under the different Funding Lots: - Standalone: a minimum of 3,000 ESS (with the exception of Nanogrids) - Nano-grid: a minimum of 15 systems or 200 ESS - Mini-/Micro-grids: a minimum of one privately owned and operated pilot system with a minimum of 40 ESS
+- That they have at least 24 months of operational experience, and - That they have successfully completed a project, meeting or exceeding the following metrics, as relevant to the specific technology type applied for under the different Funding Lots: - Standalone: a minimum of 3,000 ESS - Mini-/Micro-grids: a minimum of one privately owned and operated pilot system with a minimum of 40 ESS